sunnypilot/sunnypilot/README.md

   ![](https://dcbadge.vercel.app/api/server/wRW3meAgtx?style=flat) ![Discord Shield](https://discordapp.com/api/guilds/880416502577266699/widget.png?style=shield)

+## Documentation
+https://docs.sunnypilot.ai/ is your one stop shop for everything from features to installation to FAQ about the sunnypilot

 ## 🚘 Running on a dedicated device in a car
 * A supported device to run this software
     * a [comma three](https://comma.ai/shop/products/three) or a [C3X](https://comma.ai/shop/comma-3x)